novaframework/nova/docs/01_introduction.md

 ### What is nova?

-Nova is a small VC (View/Controller) framework that builds upon (Cowboy)[https://github.com/ninenines/cowboy].
-It's inspired by (Chicago Boss)[https://github.com/ChicagoBoss/ChicagoBoss] and also (Phoenix)[https://github.com/phoenixframework/phoenix) but tries to utilize the OTP way a bit more.
+Nova is a small VC (View/Controller) framework that builds upon [Cowboy](https://github.com/ninenines/cowboy).
+It's inspired by [Chicago Boss](https://github.com/ChicagoBoss/ChicagoBoss) and also [Phoenix](https://github.com/phoenixframework/phoenix) but tries to utilize the OTP way a bit more.